UoB-COMSM0110/2024-group-19/README.md

 </figure>

 We found that there was a significant improvement in usability.
-With a T test score of 6 on 10 non-paired pairs, as such we have 95% certainty that the significant improvement to our design was due to our changes and not because of random noise.
+With a T test score of *t(10)= 6,  p=0.05* on 10 non-paired pairs, our results indicated with a 95% certainty that the significant difference in our design was due to our design changes and not because of random noise.
+Furthermore, with the average score of 72.1, our SUS testing (post design changes) scored above the average score of 68, indicating good usability practices in our game.